NatyaHans/NH.github.io/_posts/2020-05-04-RunningASTRAL.md

 ---------
 Astral is written in java and installed on hipergator so for submitting a job, you have to allocate memory.
 Here is a sample submission [script](http://NatyaHans.github.io/files/slurm_astral.sh) with the breakdown provided below.

+        echo Working directory is $SLURM_SUBMIT_DIR tells you the path of working directory

+        cd $SLURM_SUBMIT_DIR
+changes it to the working directory

+        echo There are $SLURM_CPUS_ON_NODE cores available. prints out the number of cores available

+# To allocate memory for ASTRAL:
+        export _JAVA_OPTIONS="-Xmx300M"

+allocates 300 mb memory for the job, if you want to increase the memory replace 300M by 1g ( for 1 gb), and 2 g for 2gb etc..

+      module load astral

+      astral -i INPUTGENETREES.tre -o OUTPUTTREE.tre 2>out.log

  For more detailed notes [click](https://github.com/smirarab/ASTRAL/blob/master/README.md)

  Multi locus bootstrapping using ASTRAL
  ----------